VirginiaLynne is an educator and mom of 5. Her science fair articles are from projects that competed successfully (local, state, national).

 - Warm water

-- Open up the bag of candy and separate the colors.
+- Open up the bag of candy and separate each color.

-- Line up your glasses and put the candies in jars as follows:
+- Line up your glasses and put in the following number of candies per jar:

 - 2 Red

 - 4 Orange